 M - F 8 am - 5 pm

 The Car Handbook

 So you want wheels.
 And you want the best deals on wheels.
 You’ve come to the right place.
 The Minnesota Attorney General’s Office has compiled the latest research and tips on buying cars, with crucial information concerning your legal rights as a consumer.
 We hope we’ve provided the information you’ll need to make a deal that you’ll be happy with.

-For most of us, buying a car is the largest purchase we'll ever make besides a home.
-Today the average cost of a car is about $20,000, and, because it is legally binding, the purchase should be very well-considered.
+For most of us, buying a car is the largest purchase we’ll ever make besides a home.
+Today a new car will likely cost over $20,000, and, because it is legally binding, the purchase should be very well-considered.

 Car buying is intimidating to many people.
 For instance, how many of us know the difference between three and four cylinders?
 If air bags are fail-safe?
 Or whether an extended warranty makes sense?
 If you aren’t car savvy, or are a little rusty on car mechanics and the latest dealer practices, you may appreciate a few tips and pointers.

 We’ve written this book to be comprehensive enough to give you the tools you need to make a good car buy.
 But if you need more information about auto buying, don’t hesitate to pick up the phone and call us at 651-296-3353 or 800-657-3787.
 We’d rather hear from you now than “the Monday morning after!”

 Do you feature yourself tooling around town in a gleaming vehicle with the latest options?
 Were you on the crest of the wave with your bright-red hot rod at age 20?
 Would you feel inferior today without an impeccable interior to show your business clients?
 Then you probably won’t be fulfilled without a new car.